SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 Selections in WorldEdit are cuboid shaped by default.
 To make a selection, you need to mark the two corners of this cuboid.
-You mark the first corner by using the wand on a block at that corner while sneaking.
+You mark the first corner by breaking a block at that corner with the wand.
-You mark the second point by using it on a block _without_ sneaking.
+You mark the second point by using the wand on another block.
 If done correctly, you should see a highlight of your selection.

 ![Cuboid Selection](img/cuboid_selection.jpg)